jigs1996/v7-docs/content/start/installation.md

 Once the development server is running, open your browser and visit [http://localhost:3333 ](http://localhost:3333).
 You should see the AdonisJS welcome page confirming your installation was successful.

-## What You Just Installed
+## What you just installed

 Your starter kit includes:

-- **Working authentication**: Try creating an account at [http://localhost:3333/signup](http://localhost:3333/signup) and logging in at [http://localhost:3333/login](http://localhost:3333/login).
+- **Working authentication**.
+Try creating an account at [http://localhost:3333/signup](http://localhost:3333/signup) and logging in at [http://localhost:3333/login](http://localhost:3333/login).
 The authentication system is fully functional and the `users` table already exists in your SQLite database (`tmp/db.sqlite`).

-- **Pre-configured development environment**: TypeScript, ESLint, Prettier, and Vite are set up with sensible defaults.
+- **Pre-configured development environment**.
+TypeScript, ESLint, Prettier, and Vite are set up with sensible defaults.

-- **Database setup**: Lucid ORM is configured with SQLite, ready for you to start building models and running migrations.
+- **Database setup**.
+Lucid ORM is configured with SQLite, ready for you to start building models and running migrations.

-**Next Steps:**
-- **New to AdonisJS?** Follow the [Tutorial](./tutorial/hypermedia/overview.md) to build a complete application and learn how everything works together.
-- **Want to understand the codebase first?** Read [Folder Structure](./folder_structure.md) to see how the project is organized.
+- **Organized project structure**.
+Routes are defined in `start/routes.ts`, models live in `app/models/`, controllers are in `app/controllers/`, and middleware resides in `app/middleware/`.
+This convention keeps your codebase organized as it grows.

 ### Dev-server modes

-- **Hot Module replacement (--hmr)**.
+- **Hot Module Replacement (--hmr)**.
 This is the recommended approach for most development scenarios.
 HMR updates your application in the browser without requiring a full page reload, preserving your application's state while reflecting code changes instantly.
 This provides the fastest development feedback loop, especially when working on frontend components or styles.

 - **File watching (--watch)**.
 This mode automatically restarts the entire server process when you make changes to your code.
 While this approach takes slightly longer than HMR since it requires a full restart, it ensures a clean application state with every change and can be useful when working on server-side logic or when HMR updates aren't sufficient.

-## Exploring Other Commands
+## Exploring other commands

 The `ace` command-line tool includes many commands for development and production workflows.

-To see all available commands, run:
+To see all available commands, run the following.

 ```bash
 node ace
 ```

+## Next steps

+- **New to AdonisJS?** Follow the [Tutorial](./tutorial/hypermedia/overview.md) to build a complete application and learn how everything works together.
+- **Want to understand the codebase first?** Read [Folder Structure](./folder_structure.md) to see how the project is organized.